 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

-The Mini Clubman has all the same attributes as a regular Mini - those being style, quality, prestige and an enjoyable driving experience – but it manages to add in a fair slice of extra practicality on top.
-It’s a worthy rival to premium five-door hatchbacks like the Audi A3, Mercedes-Benz A-Class and Volkswagen Golf, and while those rivals are rather conservative, the Mini has a good deal more style and swagger.
+The Mini Clubman has all the same attributes as a regular Mini, but it adds a healthy extra helping of practicality.
+It’s a worthy rival to premium five-door hatchbacks such as the Audi A3, Mercedes-Benz A-Class and Volkswagen Golf, offering competitive practicality, good quality and lots of character.

 - Fun to drive